wkelly17/USFM-Tools/readme.md

 # Run

+When running the conversion, you may split the results by book (currently only supported for USX):

+    python transform.py --target=usx --usfmDir=./docs/source/ --builtDir=./docs/translation/ --fileByBook

+To output the results to single file (supported by all output formats):

     python transform.py --target=usx --usfmDir=./docs/source/ --builtDir=./docs/translation/ --name=MyTranslation

 # Production Use

 This script will be used in the process of converting USFM text from Etherpad into USX format.
 The text in Etherpad will first be combined using this script https://github.com/Door43/tools/blob/master/uwb/ep_export.py.
 The output of the afor mentioned script will then be processed by the script in this repository to transform the USFM to USX.
 This USX output will at some point become available in the translationStudio api under the Bible translation projects.